Overview

 National Environment

-The generic congressional ballot (the gap between voters who prefer a generic Democrat vs. a generic Republican) provides an estimate of the national partisan tide.
+The generic congressional ballot (the gap between voters who prefer a generic Democrat vs. a generic Republican) average provides an estimate of the national political environment and the extent to which it favors Democrats or Republicans.
 This is estimated from available polling at any given forecast date.
+When the generic congressional ballot swings toward one party relative to the previous election, that party will generally perform better in House and Senate races across the board, although polling and other district- and state-specific factors can strengthen, weaken, or overpower this effect.

 |---|---|---|